Zahrnut v programu: PrF COCO_ Comparative Corporate, Foundation and Trust Law

-The supervisor may, however, determine participation on the direct or indirect pedagogical work within the individual curriculum, should it be in accordance with the dissertation focus.
+The supervisor may, however, determine participation on the indirect pedagogical work within the individual curriculum, should it be in accordance with the dissertation focus.

-The individual curriculum will include the preparation of dissertation theses if the Doctoral Board specifies.
+The individual curriculum will include the preparation of dissertation thesis theses if the Doctoral Board specifies thusly.

 Návrh témat disertačních prací a témata obhájených prací

 Conflict of interest in a foundation

 Family Business at the beginning of 21st Century